jenkins-x/jx-docs/content/en/docs/v3/about/extending.md

 weight: 500
 ---

-Jenkins X has a number of well defined extention points you can use to extend the CI/CD platform to suit your needs:
+Jenkins X has a number of extension points you can use to extend the CI/CD platform to suit your needs:

 ## Charts